yakufl/yakufl.github.io/_pages/teaching.md

 title: "Teaching"
 author_profile: true
 ---
-I try to equip students with tools and skills that will serve them beyond the courses they take with me.
-One of the wonderful things about economics is that it imparts such a useful way of thinking about the world.
-I hope that my students will take away not only enthusiasm for the discipline, but also a new language and a new lens through which they can view their jobs, majors, finances, politics, and communities.
-Many of today’s compelling social issues—racism, climate change, poverty, health care, and inequality to name a few—can be framed as economic problems.
-I hope that my teaching helps arm students with the quantitative literacy and strategic thinking ability they need to navigate these issues.

 I teach undergraduate course on economic development that focuses on the economics of developing countries in a comparative perspective to economic conditions in developed countries.
 I also teach both introductory